 Less than significant impact.
 Ground shaking at the project site could occur due to the earthquake potential of active faults within the region.
-Future development on Parcels 1 and 2 would be subject to the CBC which provides minimum design standards for structures to minimize potential impact associated with a seismic event.
+However, active faults are relatively distant from the project site, and would result in low to moderate intensity ground shaking during seismic events.
+Future development on Parcels 1 through 4 would be subject to the California Building Code (CBC).
+The CBC provides minimum design standards for structures to minimize potential impact associated with a seismic event.
 These standards include soil and subsurface preparation, design specifications for footings and slabs, construction methods and materials, and maintenance of buildings and structures within Butte County.
 Adherence to the CBC during building design and construction would ensure that potential impacts are less than significant.